 Pre-divorce is full of the very problems and reasons that the divorce became necessary.
 This might involve arguing, shouting and other forms of conflict; thus divorce can be traumatic, emotive, complicated and expensive.

 Divorce can have devastating effects on children if it is not handled sensitively and maturely – we all know these facts.
 So surely the post-divorce situation is the point in which things can look forward to a workable and sustainable future.
+For more information, take a look at these 6 Tips For Successful Co-Parenting after a divorce.

 The first stage of the post-divorce family is the re-organisation period and involves settling down to the changes.
 Adults can find this very difficult and children more so, meaning that support is very important during this stage.
 It is also common at this stage for children to desperately wish for their parents to reconcile and they may mention it to both parents.
 It is important that they are told the truth in the matter and it is equally important that they are not ridiculed – it is a healthy and normal fantasy simply born from love and respect for both parents.